What’s the main motivation behind the Wow@Home project?

 In any case, the Wow@Home network would only be capable of detecting the strongest signals, especially those intentionally directed at Earth, such as from powerful masers or radio beacons.
 However, it’s also possible that advanced civilizations avoid actively targeting others out of caution or ethics, after all, they might also consider it rude to point a "laser" at others.

 In addition to detecting neutral hydrogen, small radio telescopes operating near the 21 cm line can be used to study a variety of astrophysical phenomena.
 For example, they can be used to measure the Galactic hydrogen column density, analyze Doppler shifts to determine gas velocities, and investigate the large-scale structure of the Milky Way.
-These instruments can also monitor solar radio activity and estimate the radio brightness temperature of the Moon, which serves as a useful calibration source.
+These instruments can also monitor solar radio activity and estimate the radio brightness temperature of the Moon, which also serves as a useful calibration source.

 For a solid technical foundation in radio astronomy, a highly recommended reference is Essential Radio Astronomy by James J. Condon and Scott M. Ransom, which is available online.